What is a Medical Home?

 The chapter’s Medical Home Initiative, under the direction of Medical Director and Renee Turchi, MD, MPH (co-author of the Patient- and Family-Centered Care Coordination policy statement), works hand in hand with practices across the commonwealth to train their staff on the principles of care coordination.

 Patients & Families

 “Our practice is a safe haven for us.” – Donna Wolf, Parent Partner

 A Medical Home fosters partnerships with patients and their families in a trusting, compassionate and respectful manner.
 Family and patient involvement and feedback is critical to the implementation and growth of any medical home.

-The Pennsylvania Medical Home Initiative (PA MHI) efforts around transition is a natural extension of the larger program funded by the Pennsylvania Department of Health.
-Since 2010, PA MHI has focused on helping pediatric and adult primary care providers develop and implement processes and tools in their practices to make it easier for Youth with Special Health Care Needs (YSHCN) and their families make the leap from pediatric primary care to adult-based primary care.
+The Pennsylvania Medical Home Initiative – Transition Program is an extension of the larger program funded by the Pennsylvania Department of Health.
+Since 2010, the program has focused on helping pediatric and adult primary care providers develop and implement processes and tools in their practices to make it easier for Youth with Special Health Care Needs (YSHCN) and their families make the leap from pediatric primary care to adult-based primary care.